 (ii) Interventions to address individual health-related social needs.

-The following definitions are specific to the Supporting Health for All through Reinvestment Initiative (SHARE Initiative):

-“Adjusted Net Income” is the pre-tax net income reported by a CCO for a calendar year (or a partial year, if relevant), modified by the following items at the discretion of the Authority:

-Excessive administrative expenses, including management bonuses;

-Improper allocation of expenses across lines of businesses;

-Non-operating revenues and expenses;

-Adjustments to base data made as part of the capitation rate development;

-Other expenses not supported by legitimate business purposes;

-Payments or transfers to subcontractors, parent companies, affiliates, or subsidiaries.

-“SDOH-E Partner:”
+(c) “SDOH-E Partner”

-A single organization, local government, one or more of the Federally-recognized Oregon tribal governments, the Urban Indian Health Program, or a collaborative;
+is a single organization, local government, one or more of the Federally-recognized Oregon tribal governments, the Urban Indian Health Program, or a collaborative

-That delivers SDOH-E related services or programs, or supports policy and systems change, or both within a CCO’s service area; and
+, that delivers SDOH-E related services or programs, or supports policy and systems change, or both within a CCO’s service area

-That the CCO has selected to receive a portion of the CCO’s SDOH-E dollars.
+.

-(4) The following requirements are specific to the Supporting Health for All through Reinvestment Initiative (SHARE Initiative):
+(3) The following requirements are specific to the Supporting Health for All through Reinvestment Initiative (SHARE Initiative):

-(a) For each calendar year starting on or after January 1, 2021, CCOs shall dedicate a portion of their previous calendar year’s adjusted net income or reserves to SDOH-E spending, pursuant to ORS 414.625(1)(b)(C) (as such statute was amended by 2018 HB 4018) and as set forth in the contract;
+(a) For each calendar year starting on or after January 1, 2021, CCOs shall dedicate a portion of their previous calendar year’s net income or reserves to SDOH-E spending, pursuant to ORS 414.625(1)(b)(C) (as such statute was amended by 2018 HB 4018) and as set forth in the contract;

 (b) CCOs shall select SDOH-E spending priorities that fall into at least one of four domains of SDOH-E: Neighborhood and Built Environment, Economic Stability, Education, and Social and Community Health, and are consistent with: